Julien-R44/bentocache-docs/content/docs/introduction.md

 ### Logging

 You can pass a logger to Bentocache, and it will log everything that happens.
-This is useful for debugging, or to send logs to a monitoring tool.
+Can be useful for debugging or monitoring.

 ```ts
 import { pino } from 'pino'